jtenner/configinator/README.md

 - if a duplicate alias for a given option is found
 - if the `"name"` property for a given option does not match
 - if the `"config"` property is not set correctly
+- if the flag types are not configured correctly
+- if default values are not the right type

 If the end user passes invalid cli flags, argv is malformed, or if the configuration object is invalid, then it will report diagnostics for each of these obvious problems.